Hung Pham

 Hung Pham or Hung Kim Pham (born Phạm Kim Hưng; October 2, 1963 in Saigon) is a former politician and information expert in Alberta, Canada.
-He formerly served as a member of Legislative Assembly of Alberta, Canada.
+He formerly served as a member of the Legislative Assembly of Alberta, Canada.

 Early life

-Born and growing up in Saigon, the capital of South Vietnam, Hung Pham was one of the boat people leaving the country after Vietnam War.
-Coming to Canada in 1980 at the age of 16 without English, teenager Hung Pham worked as a part-time janitor to make his living while going to high-school in Calgary.
+Born and growing up in Saigon, the capital of South Vietnam, Hung Pham was one of the boat people leaving the country after the Vietnam War.
+Coming to Canada in 1980 at the age of 16 without knowing how to speak English, teenager Hung Pham worked as a part-time janitor to make his living while going to high-school in Calgary.

 Education

 Hung Pham completed his high-school education in 1982 and subsequently took the computer science university transfer program at Mount Royal College, where he received many awards and scholarships for outstanding academic achievements.
-Pham then transferred to University of Calgary in 1984 and graduated from the university in 1986 with two bachelor's degrees with Distinction: Bachelor of Science with Distinction in Computer Science and Bachelor of Science with Distinction in Pure Mathematics.
-He went on to take Master program at University of Calgary, specializing in Artificial Intelligence.
+Pham then transferred to the University of Calgary in 1984 and graduated from the university in 1986 with two bachelor's degrees with Distinction: Bachelor of Science with Distinction in Computer Science and Bachelor of Science with Distinction in Pure Mathematics.
+He went on to take a Master's program at the University of Calgary, specializing in Artificial Intelligence.

 Career

-Starting as a prominent Information Analyst with Canalta Data Services in 1988, Hung Pham joined The City of Calgary in 1989 as a Database Technical Analyst.
+Pham started as a prominent Information Analyst with Canalta Data Services in 1988, he then joined The City of Calgary in 1989 as a Database Technical Analyst.
 He was promoted by The City of Calgary to be Senior Programmer Analyst in 1991.